-Cory Davie is the head of the Control Risks business and the client services team for Australia Pacific.
-She leads the client engagement across Australia Pacific based clients, supporting Australian companies as they look to enter new markets, strengthen their compliance and resilience and manage critical business issues.
-Prior to joining the Sydney team, Cory headed up the client team in Control Risks’ London headquarters, where she led the oil and gas sector for Europe and Africa.
+Cory Davie is the Head of Commercial Growth for the Asia Pacific Region.
+She is focused on ensuring that Control Risks’ strategic initiatives are met through maximising the operational management across the region.
+She also supports Australian companies as they look to enter new markets, strengthen their compliance and resilience, and manage critical business issues.
+Prior to taking on her current role, Cory led Control Risks’ Australia Pacific business, and before that she headed up the client team in Control Risks’ London headquarters, where she led the oil and gas sector for Europe and Africa.

 Recent tasks that Cory has worked on include: